Australian Health Practitioner Regulation Agency - Certifying documents

 Instructions for certifying documents

-We have a PDF that you should download and take with you when you see an authorised officer to have your documents certified.
+We have a PDF that you should download and take with you when you see an authorised officer to have the copies of your documents certified.

-Single-page documents without a photograph must have the following written on them by an authorised officer.
+Single-page documents must have the following written on them by an authorised officer.

 • This statement: ‘I have sighted the original document and certify this to be a true copy of the original’